I love making homemade play dough with my kids. They really enjoy measuring all the ingredients and working with their hands to make the dough.

 We had some leftover artificial food dye (we stopped using it for baking years ago and just use it for art projects now) so we used a bit of it for our play dough.
 But the colors were so strong they stained our hands.
 And wash after wash, I just couldn’t get the dyes out.
 It really bothered me.
 So the artificial dyes are gone for good now.

 So I started to think about natural dyes.
 We’ve used spices and fruit juices to naturally dye Easter eggs, so I thought why not for homemade play dough too.
-I added essential oils to this recipe both for a pleasant scent and to add natural antibacterial and antiseptic properties to preserve the play dough a bit longer.
+I added essential oils to this recipe both for a pleasant scent and to preserve the play dough a bit longer.

 DIY Natural Play Dough